The Best Accounting Tools for Remote Teams

 Bill.com

-Bill.com is the leading accounts payable automation platform for SMBs and growth-stage companies.
-It manages invoice receipt, approval routing, payment processing, and vendor management, and syncs to other ERPs like QBO and NetSuite.
+Bill.com is the leading AP automation platform for SMBs and growth-stage companies.
+Manages invoice receipt, approval routing, payment processing, and vendor management, syncing to QBO and NetSuite.
+Assess whether a candidate can configure approval workflows, manage vendor onboarding, handle payment runs, and reconcile Bill.com to the GL.

 Ramp

-What to assess in hiring: Ramp proficiency is newer and less universal, but candidates with Ramp experience can typically configure card controls, manage expense reporting, and integrate Ramp data into the accounting close.
+A corporate card and spend management platform with built-in AP capabilities, Ramp is increasingly used by tech companies as a unified spend management layer.
+Candidates with Ramp experience can typically configure card controls, manage expense reporting, and integrate Ramp data into the close.

 Tipalti

-Used by larger companies with high-volume international payment needs – media, SaaS, marketplace businesses – Tipalti handles supplier payments, tax compliance, and payment reconciliation at scale.
+Tipalti is used by larger companies with high-volume international payment needs – media, SaaS, marketplace businesses – for supplier payments, tax compliance, and payment reconciliation at scale.

 Expense Management